thisarattr/address-validator/README.md

 ```

 ## Build and run
-Gradle is used as build tool and [travis](https://travis-ci.org/thisarattr/address-validator) has been configured to do continuous integration.
+Gradle is used as build tool and [travis](https://travis-ci.org/thisarattr/address-validator) has been configured for continuous integration.

 **Build**